Link to invitation in PDF - Invitation 2016

 An updated website is in the process of being prepared, and Board members have been instructed in the use of 'Twitter'.

-Five years ago we introduced formal debating in English to Danish high schools.
+Nine years ago we introduced formal debating in English to Danish high schools.
 Students discover they have hidden talents for arguing their side of an issue coherently and persuasively.

 ESU-DK brings debating trainers from the UK, who train both students and teachers in the tradition of debating seen in the Oxford Union debate, and the House of Commons.
 Students learn to use their English to express their ideas and argue their case spontaneously and effectively, with little preparation, and to convince the audience of their standpoint.
 Debates are proving themselves to be challenging, educationally valuable, good fun and a wonderful way to use and improve spoken English.

 Planning a topic for debating - Ordrup Gymnasium 2014